Ewan C. McNay

 In general, studies in my lab involve a combination of cognitive testing (primarily using a range of maze tasks) with in vivo neurochemical measurements and manipulations.
 We work primarily in rats, although hippocampal cell culture experiments are currently being set up to allow for in vitro companion studies.
 Manipulations - variables of interest - can be either acute (e.g. administration of drug treatments into the hippocampus, or induction of hypoglycemia to simulate type 1 diabetic patients overdosing on insulin) or longer-term (dietary changes, aging, or recurrent hypoglycemic experience, for example).

-Recent findings include demonstration that the hippocampus relies upon insulin signalling for optimal memory processing, demonstration that systemic insulin resistance produces impaired hippocampal cognitive and metabolic function, and measurement of the varied cognitive impact of recurrent hypoglycemia across brain structures and functions.
+Recent findings include demonstration that the hippocampus relies upon insulin signaling for optimal memory processing, demonstration that systemic insulin resistance produces impaired hippocampal cognitive and metabolic function, and measurement of the varied cognitive impact of recurrent hypoglycemia across brain structures and functions.
 Future directions depend largely upon the evolving interests of lab members, but are likely to include continued exploration of metabolic regulation of brain function.

 Specific research interests follow.